BostonImageReadingCenter/WritingInColor/README.md

 While in this directory, enter `bun install` or `npm install` to install the dependencies.

+Make sure you have SCSS (Sass) installed.
+It can be found [here](https://github.com/sass/dart-sass/releases/tag/1.77.5).

 #### Database
-Make sure you have MySQL installed and the server is running.
+Ensure that you have MySQL installed and the server is running.
 I ran into an issue with file access when setting up the server, but my solution is [here](https://stackoverflow.com/questions/53242775/mysql-server-instance-8-0-13-automatically-turned-off-and-on-randomly/78618450#78618450).

 Next, copy the template in `.env.example` to `.env` and set your username and password.